 The MA degree program emphasizes research.
 Research at AGGST is associated with practice rather than pure academics.
 The program seeks to motivate students to carry research and study through to practical action, to apply biblical theology to the needs of people.
-To permit students to remain in their positions of ministry and apply what they have learned, all courses are offered in block sessions.
+To permit the students to remain in their positions of ministry and apply what they have learned, all courses are offered in block sessions.

 The final phase involves the writing of a thesis related to the student's ministry.
 It requires a high level of competence and skill as the studies are applied to the context of practical ministry.
-AGGST considers the MA program a part of a lifelong process of personal development and cultivation of experiences leading to excellence in the function of ministry.
+AGGST considers the MA program a part of a lifelong process of personal development and cultivation of experiences leading to excellence in ministry.
 The theoretical part of the program is intellectually demanding, but the application of that knowledge is much more challenging.

 AGGST offers the MA degree in both French and English.
-Courses are held yearly over a ten-week period, from May through July.
-Students attend classes for three years, then one year is dedicated to producing the thesis project.
+Courses are held yearly over a 10-week period, from May through July.
+Students attend classes for 3 years, then 1 year is dedicated to the thesis.